MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 * __Resource Encapsulation__: A resource can be hardware such as memory, disk drives, or a display screen.
 It can also be system objects such as semaphores, a linked list, or shared memory.
 Processes (or programs) need resources to run.
 Resources have to be separated and used in the way they were intended.
 Virtual machines encapsulate an operating system and all of the processes and applications it contains.

 * __Simplicity__: Simplicity allows a person to better understand hardware and software.
 Without the clutter of unnecessarily complicated code and interfaces, the software will be more understandable by people that will update the code when requirements change.
 It will be easier to understand by the testers and they will be able to spot problems sooner.
-By keeping software as simple and as focused as possible, the reliability and security is greatly increased.
+By keeping the software as simple and as focused as possible, the reliability and security are greatly increased.

 ### Introduction
 In this module, you will learn how to build a server of your own and connect it up to Littlebits.